racked-ru/mc-client/README.md

 client mod list

-i want to break this down:
+i want to break this down into mods that >

 ```
 fps-bugfix-stability (things that better the core game)